 - There are no taxes on withdrawals from a Roth TSP so long as you meet withdrawal eligibility requirements.

-- There are no income restrictions on regarding who can contribute to a Roth 401K, so you can contribute regardless of income level.
+- There are no income restrictions regarding who can contribute to a Roth 401(k), so you can contribute regardless of income level.

-Deployed contributions to a Roth TSP are incredibly valuable
+Deployed contributions to a Roth TSP are tax-free

-Bottom line: You won’t get taxed on income and you can make tax free withdrawals in retirement.
-It doesn’t get any better than that!
+Bottom line: You won’t get taxed on income and you can make tax-free withdrawals in retirement.

 Should you invest in the Roth Thrift Savings Plan?